c3g/GenPipes_Docs/docs/source/tutorials/genpipes_tutorial.rst

 .. note::

-     Guillimin, unlike Beluga, Cedar, Narval use the PBS scheduler.
-To use GenPipes on Guillimin, don’t forget to add the **“-j pbs”** option (default is -j Slurm).
+     The Abacus server, unlike Beluga, Cedar, Narval servers, uses the PBS scheduler.
+To use GenPipes on Abacus, don’t forget to add the **“-j pbs”** option (default is -j Slurm).

 See example below for more details.